 Life can be distracting.
 And an abandoned cart isn’t necessarily permanently abandoned.
 To improve your conversion rates, make it easy for your customers to return to carts-in-progress.
 Or as the WordStream tech blog puts it, “saving a shopping cart should be as easy as clicking a single button.
 It’s crucial to allow shoppers to complete their purchase at a time that’s convenient for them.”

 Sometimes an interaction with a real-life human being can be the difference between an abandoned cart and a successful purchase.
-Chat boxes and live help on sites add a human touch which has proven to have a positive influence on purchase decisions, according to a study by LivePerson, “83% of online shoppers want help while they are on site.
-Over half said they are more likely to make a purchase if they had customer support such as live chat.”
+Chat boxes and live help on sites add a human touch which has proven to have a positive influence on purchase decisions.
+According to a study by Gartner, “Live chat is the number one service choice for shoppers between 18 and 49 years old.”
+You may also fix a few glitches in your checkout process at the same time.

 Some good old-fashioned brick-and-mortar sales techniques have been found to reduce online cart abandonment too.
 E-commerce loyalty programs encourage customers to complete their purchase and keep them coming back for more.
-Forrester Research found that “loyalty program members also spend an average of up to 13% more and increase shopper annual visits up to 20%.”
+Accenture found that “loyalty program members boost annual revenue growth by 12% to 18%.”
 Online coupons and promotional codes are also a huge incentive.
-In fact, according to Statista, “a full 8% of customers cite not being able to find a coupon code as the primary reason for abandoning their cart.”
+In fact, according to BigCommerce, “63% of shoppers say they want coupons to be more available.”

 Online shoppers have rapidly learned how to game the system.
 They’re wise to the fact that if they abandon their carts, a discount will most likely be pinging their way within 24 hours.
 Thankfully, there’s technology out there that enables you to identify these serial cart abandoners and target them with customer service emails rather than discounts.
 Because, as Scott Catlin of predictive marketing firm, Windsor Circle, puts it, “it’s important that retailers don’t ‘train’ their customers to abandon shopping carts.”